Book of Deuteronomy: Judaism

 The Book of Deuteronomy, Debarim.
 Hebrew with translation into Judeo-Arabic, transcribed in Hebrew letters.
 From Livorno, 1894 CE.
 Moroccan Jewish Museum, Casablanca.

-Deuteronomy 6:4–5 ("Hear, O Israel (shema Yisra'el): the is our God, the is one!") is the fundamental creed of Judaism—the Shema Yisrael—and its twice-daily recitation is a mitzvah (religious commandment) for religious Jews.
+The Shema Yisrael is the fundamental creed of Judaism, and its twice-daily recitation is a mitzvah (religious commandment) for religious Jews.
 The recitation of the Shema continues with Deuteronomy 6:5–9:

 And you shall love the eternal your God with all your heart and with all your soul and with all your might.
 Take to heart these instructions with which I charge you this day.
 Impress them upon your children.
 Recite them when you stay at home and when you are away, when you lie down and when you get up.
 Bind them as a sign on your hand and let them serve as a symbol on your forehead; inscribe them on the doorposts of your house and on your gates (RJPS).

 "Love the eternal your God with all your heart and with all your soul and with all your might" became a principle central to Judaism: to return God's love in faith, relationship, and fulfillment of God's commandments.